Mirai-Team/mirai-project/README.md

 ## Contribute

-Read [NORMS](NORMS) file carefully and respect each of them if you want to contribute.
+Read [NORMS.md](NORMS.md) file carefully and respect each of them if you want to contribute.